amitgajbhiye/biencoder_concept_property/README.md

 ## Getting Concept and Property Embedding from Pretrained Models

+The BiEncoder model can generate the embeddings of concept and properties.
+Please follow the following steps to get the embeddings.

 - Run the `download_models.sh` bash script.
 This will download two `BERT-base-uncased` pretrained models.
 First the model pretrained on ConceptNet data in Generics KB plus the `has_property` relation data in the Concept Net.
-We refer to this model as `conceptnet_premium`.
+We refer to this data as `conceptnet_premium`.
 The second model is pretrained on `Microsoft Concept Graph (mscg)`, `Generics KB Properties (gkb)` and `Prefix Adjectives`.
 The model will be downloaded in the `trained_models` directory.
     - `bash download_models.sh`

 - Once the model is downloaded run the `get_embedding.py` module with the configuration file as follows: